devwizard4047/gci17.fossasia.org/README.md

   lng: Mentor's longitude
 ```
 **IMPORTANT:**
 - All images must be optimized before uploaded to the repository via commit or Pull Request.
-You may use any image optimizer of your choice.
+You may use any image optimizer of your choice
 - All images must be in `img/mentors`.
 - The images should be 240 x 240 pixels.
 - If you do not want to include your social media accounts or coordinates , please do not provide empty fields like `facebook:`.